Yputi/savify/README.md

    - `pip install python-dotenv`
    - `pip install beautifulsoup4`
 - Run the savify_single.py to confirm if it works.
 If that's done, you can create a task to run it on specific moments through the "Task" tab

+Alternatively you could also run the script upon PC startup, as it will just exit if there is already a Discover Weekly archived for the week.
+As long as you start your PC at least once a week it will work perfectly fine.